mgrube753/bachelor-thesis/30_documentation/sampling.md

     - Copies the files to the [`../20_experiments/80_samples_renamed/`](../20_experiments/80_samples_renamed/) directory, making them ready for manual review without revealing the LLM or other sensitive details.

 - `main()`:
-    - Orchestrates the entire process: sets a random seed for reproducibility, ensures output directories exist, performs sampling, generates CSVs, and renames samples.
+    - Runs the entire process: sets a fixed random seed for reproducibility, ensures output directories exist, performs sampling, generates CSVs, and renames samples.
-    - Prints progress and summary information.

 ## Dependencies

 - **External Libraries**:
     - `pandas`: For creating and managing CSV files.
 - **Internal Modules**:
-    - [`constants`](../20_experiments/50_src/constants.py): Provides base paths for experiment, sample, and analysis directories.
+    - [`constants`](../20_experiments/50_src/constants.py): Provides base paths for experimental directories and other constants.

+## Important Note

+_Unfortunately, the reproducibility of the question sampling was not guaranteed when the sampling for both experiments was performed.
+A refinement was needed to ensure consistent and reliable sampling across different machines afterwards.
+Based on this, the sampled questions used in the experiments cannot be reproduced exactly as they were originally sampled.
+However, the sampling process is now standardized and can be reliably executed in future runs._